chili-chips-ba/openPCIE/README.md

 ### 1. Custom JTAG Cable

-The JTAG connector on the Acorn CLE-215+ is non-standard and not directly compatible with the Xilinx Platform Cable USB.
-To overcome this, a custom adapter cable was created by splicing the original Xilinx programmer cable and connecting it to the board's pin header.
-The correct pin mapping is crucial for a successful connection.
+The JTAG connector on the Acorn CLE-215+ is non-standard and not directly compatible with the standard 14-pin connector on the Xilinx Platform Cable.
+A custom adapter cable is therefore required.

 <table align="center" width="100%">
   <tr>